paulvscode/kanbanlike/README.md

-# THis is a kanban method (like Trello) App, done in React.
+# This is a kanban method (like Trello) App, done in React.

 I used Daily web coding tutorials to set it up.

--- Create React App Readme --
+# Create React App Readme

 # Getting Started with Create React App